jwulf/reproducer-35790/README.md

 The test:

 1. Creates a process instance that contains a user task.
-2. Polls the Search User Task endpoint until it gets back the created User Task for the started process instance.
+2. Polls the [Search User Tasks](https://docs.camunda.io/docs/next/apis-tools/orchestration-cluster-api-rest/specifications/search-user-tasks/) endpoint until it gets back the CREATED User Task for the started process instance.
+3. It then calls the [Get User Task](https://docs.camunda.io/docs/next/apis-tools/orchestration-cluster-api-rest/specifications/get-user-task/) endpoint to get the User Task by the `userTaskKey` from the query result.
-3. When it receives the user task, it calls the Search User Tasks Variables for the variables for the user task using the key returned by the previous query.
+3. When it receives the user task, it calls the [Search User Task Variables](https://docs.camunda.io/docs/next/apis-tools/orchestration-cluster-api-rest/specifications/search-user-task-variables/) endpoint for the variables for the user task using the key returned by the previous query.

-For the remote test, the process instance is cancelled after each run.
+For the remote test (against SaaS), the process instance is cancelled after each run.

 ## Expected behaviour